openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

                         action.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on: CPU, GPU, FPGA, HDDL or MYRIAD.
+Specify the target device to infer on: CPU, GPU, HDDL or MYRIAD.
 The demo will look for a suitable plugin for device specified (by default, it is CPU).
   -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION